Balint0928/quartz/content/Core Rules/f_Character Creation/f_Ancestries/Orc.md

 **Lineage feature:**
 - [[Mark of the Red]]
-Creatures missing more than half their max HP cannot gain benefit from being hidden or [[invisible]] from you.
+Creatures missing more than half their max HP cannot gain benefit from being hidden or [[Invisible]] from you.
 You also have advantage on any Perception or Survival checks to find such a creature.